True Round Metal Boat Building

 The curved sections of this hull fit together easily, with minimal adjustment onto the framework.

 The pre-engineered design and fabrication method enables an average person to build a true round bottom hull using the same skills as required in hard chine construction.
+There are no vague and obscure methods doable only by professional boat builders.

 The result is the unmistakable beauty of a round hull - the uninterrupted graceful line curving to meet the water.